Physician Assistant, M.M.S.

 Application Deadline

-Applications are reviewed beginning June 1.
+The CASPA application cycle begins in April each year.
+Our program begins application reviews by June 1.
 It is highly recommended to submit all application materials by August 1, as applications are reviewed on a rolling basis.

-Applications for this program close November 1, meaning that applications must be completely VERIFIED by CASPA by November 1.
+Applications close November 1, meaning that applications must be completely VERIFIED by CASPA by November 1.
 Due to this verification process, it is recommended that applications are submitted to CASPA by October 15 to meet the November 1 deadline.
 Completed applications are reviewed in the order applications are received.

 PA Scholars Program